sttp-book/sttp-book/chapters/appendix/answers.md

 **Exercise 1**

-A group of inputs that all make a method behave the same way.
+A group of inputs that all make a method behave in the same way.

 **Exercise 2**